 |Binomial name:||Pelomedusa subrufa|

 The African helmeted turtle Pelomedusa subrufa also goes by the name “crocodile turtle” or the “marsh terrapin.”
-In nature, you can find this turtle in the sluggish and fresh water bodies almost throughout the African continent, and also southern regions of Yemen.
+In nature, you can find this turtle in the sluggish and freshwater bodies almost throughout the African continent, and also in southern regions of Yemen.
 These terrapins are omnivorous as well as side-necked.

 The helmeted turtle is significantly and relatively a small turtle, most having a carapace length of 20cm, but there is one recorded specimen with a carapace length of 32.5cm.
 The color of its shell (carapace) is either brown or black.
 The top part of the limbs and the tail have a grayish brown hue, whereas its bottom is yellow in color.

 The thick and long tail of the male turtle differentiates it from the female.
 The female has a broader shell and a short tail.
 The shell length of a hatchling is 1.2 inches and its color merges from olive to black color.
 It also possesses musk glands on the rim of its carapace and under the chin, it has a small pair of tubercles.

 As an exceptional case, this turtle does not have a hinged plastron or (lower shell).
 All the other remaining species of the Pelomedusa family possess this trait by which they close up to cover up their front limbs and heads.
 Distinctly, like numerous other chelonians, the African helmeted turtles are capable of getting upright when they find themselves upside down using their long muscular necks in a vigorously flicking motion.